You can’t believe it.

 Then you can download and fresh install your applications.

-You’ve your new M1 MacBook Air and you’re moving off your old Windows 10 running PC.
-You’ve set up them up on WIFI but it’s taking forever.
-Is it happening?
+You’ve your new M1 MacBook Air and you’re moving off your old PC running Microsoft Windows.

 Depending on how much data you’re transferring.
 The transfer may be happening.
 But just taking a long time.
 WIFI is slow.
 And you could have WIFI interference and drop out stalling the process.

-Another thing that can cause your Windows Migration Assistant transfer to fail.
-Is open apps on your Windows machine.
+Another thing that can cause your Windows Migration Assistant transfer problems.
+Are open apps on your Windows PC.

 Double check all your Windows apps are closed.
 Stop your Anti-virus software.
 Shut down your Firewall.